Codecademy/docs/content/python/concepts/lists/lists.md

 ## Stacks and Queues

-Python lists can be also be made to behave like stacks and queues.
+Python lists can also be made to behave like stacks and queues.

 Stacks follow a "last-in, first-out" insertion order.
 This behavior can be showcased with the [`.append()`](https://www.codecademy.com/resources/docs/python/lists/append) and [`.pop()`](https://www.codecademy.com/resources/docs/python/lists/pop) methods for adding to and removing from the top of the stack, respectively: